A Taste of… Winter’s Rise

 The recollection trickled back to him as his eyelids drooped closed.
 He could picture the parking lot of the bar, neon lights from the signs in the windows glinting off the damp asphalt.

 Though he might have had a touch too much to drink last night—was it last night?—he had pushed aside the concern and reminded himself of his plan.
-A couple blocks away was a restaurant that served breakfast twenty-four hours a day, and that had been where he
+A couple blocks away was a restaurant that served breakfast twenty-four hours a day, and that had been where he was headed.
+After a meal and a couple cups of coffee, he’d planned to return to his car to drive home.

 Was he home?